 Deceptively simple, this hidden veggie dessert will be even better if you follow these tips.

 - Spinach comes in the form of a puree, which is simple to make.
-Add a splash of water and a bag of fresh or frozen, defrosted spinach before adding to a blender and you’ve got puree!
+Add a splash of water and a bag of fresh or frozen, defrosted spinach.
+Then, add to a blender and you’ve got puree!
 Learn to make vegetable puree here.

 - Spinach baby food is also an option.
 Many stores even carry spinach puree in their freezer section these days.